 The party who loses can appeal to federal Court or Maine Superior Court within 90 calendar days of receiving the decision.
-The appealing party must send a copy of the appeal to the DOE.
+The appealing party must send a copy of the appeal to the Department of Education.
 An appeal to Court is not a new hearing.
 Instead, the Court will review the hearing decision for legal errors.
 A written transcript of your recorded hearing will be made for the Court to review on the appeal.
 A parent can request a transcript or recording of the hearing and cannot be charged a fee.

 As you see from the timelines, the process takes a while.
 While all this is going on, your child stays in his or her "current educational placement."
 This is the placement your child was in before any changes were made at the IEP team meeting.
 A different placement can happen if you and the school agree to another placement, or your child has been placed in an IAES (Interim Alternative Education Setting) for 45 school days.

-- the school makes a written offer of settlement at least 10 calendar days before the due process hearing
+the school makes a written offer of settlement at least 10 calendar days before the due process hearing

-- you do not accept the school's offer within 10 calendar days, and
+you do not accept the school's offer within 10 calendar days, and

-- the hearing or Court decision does not give you more than what the school offered
+the hearing or Court decision does not give you more than what the school offered

 The school can ask for a hearing officer to order you to pay its attorney's fees ONLY IF you made the hearing request for an improper purpose (harassment, unnecessary delay, to increase cost of litigation).

+If you look at a calendar, you will see that this is not much quicker than the 45 calendar days it takes for a regular due process hearing.
 In addition, an expedited hearing can be limited to one day.
 With a regular due process hearing, you are not limited to the number of days needed to present your case.